zachharrison/kustom/README.md

 # Kustom eCommerce

-> eCommerce platform built with the MERN stack & Redux.
+> eCommerce platform built with the MERN stack, Redux, and the PayPal API.

 Click here to try a live demo [Kustom App](https://kustom-ecommerce.herokuapp.com/)